MIDFIELDR/midfieldr/README.md

 ## Introduction

-`midfieldr` provides functions for working with undergraduate “student-level” data from the MIDFIELD database.
-Data at the “student-level” refers to information about individual students including, for example, demographics, programs, academic standing, courses, grades, and degrees.
-Practice data are supplied by the companion R package `midfielddata` (more information [\[here\]](#more-information)).
+Provides tools and demonstrates methods for working with individual undergraduate student-level records (registrar’s data) in ‘R’.
+Tools include filters for program codes, data sufficiency, and timely completion.
+Methods include gathering blocs of records, computing quantitative metrics such as graduation rate, and creating charts to visualize comparisons. ‘midfieldr’ is designed to work with data from the MIDFIELD research database, a sample of which is available in the ‘midfielddata’ data package.

 `midfieldr` provides these functions for processing student-level data: